melezhik/sparrowdo/README.md

 DSL is high level adapter with addition of some "syntax sugar" to make a code concise and readable.

-DSL functions are Perl6 functions, you take advantage of input parameters validation.
+DSL functions are Raku functions, you take advantage of input parameters validation.

 However DSL is limited.
 Not every Sparrow6 plugin has related DSL function.